Meet our External Advisory Board

 Bruce is a Professor of Developmental Psychology in Society and founder of the expert speaker network Speakezee.
 He is a graduate of Cambridge University and before joining Bristol University in 1999,was associate professor at Harvard.
 In 2011, he presented the Royal Institution Christmas Lectures, "Meet Your Brain," on the BBC.
 He is the co-author of the best-selling undergraduate textbook and has written three popular science books,SuperSense,The Self IllusionandThe Domesticated Brain.
 He is currently working on his fourth book about ownership.
 He is a life fellow of the Royal Institution, the British Psychological Society and the Association for Psychological Science.

-Chris is a Professor of Cognitive Development and is currently Head of School for the School of Psychological Science.
+Chris is a Professor of Cognitive Development.
 His research focusses on children's cognitive development, and particularly on the processes that underpin goal-directed behaviour and the maintenance of information in memory.
 These abilities in turn affect children's control of behaviour, and aspects of their language learning and educational attainment.
 Although his work is grounded in a detailed understanding of typical development, much of it is applied to developmental conditions including autism, Down syndrome, and Williams syndrome, and consequently it has both educational and clinical relevance.

 Dave received his first degree and then his PhD from the University of Bristol in 2001.
 Following that he worked as a postdoctoral researcher and Research Professor at Dartmouth College in the USA.
 He then took up a lectureship at the University of Aberdeen and returned to the University of Bristol as a Reader in 2012.
 His research examines how the self impacts on cognition.
 This research covers functional neuroimaging, developmental psychology, memory and applied classroom learning.
 In addition to being Deputy Director of Impact, Engagement and External Relations Dave has specific responsibility for coordinating the School's award winning outreach activities.